Skip to content

 Mission

-The Government Affairs committee of the Citrus County Chamber of Commerce is committed to researching, developing, and advocating on issues that promote a positive, pro-active economic environment conducive to the needs of our community.
+The Governmental Affairs committee of the Citrus County Chamber of Commerce is committed to researching, developing, and advocating on issues that promote a positive, pro-active economic environment conducive to the needs of our community.
 It actively develops and promotes policy positions on critical issues impacting local businesses.

 The Chamber believes that laws and regulations should serve the public without acting as a detriment to business development and growth.